-Upon each closing of this Offering, we have agreed to issue certain warrants (the “Underwriter’s Warrants”) to the Underwriter to purchase a number of shares of the common stock equal to ___% of the total shares of the common stock sold in such closing.
-The Underwriter’s Warrants are exercisable from the date of the applicable closing through the close of business on the five year anniversary of such closing.
-The Underwriter’s Warrants are not redeemable by us.
-The exercise price for the Underwriter’s Warrants will be the amount that is 120% of the public offering price, or $9.60 per share.
-The Underwriter’s Warrants may be exercised on a cashless exercise basis.
+Upon each closing of this Offering, we have agreed to issue certain warrants (the “Placement Agent’s Warrants”) to the Placement Agent to purchase a number of shares of the common stock equal to ___% of the total shares of the common stock sold in such closing.
+The Placement Agent’s Warrants are exercisable from the date of the applicable closing through the close of business on the five year anniversary of such closing.
+The Placement Agent’s Warrants are not redeemable by us.
+The exercise price for the Placement Agent’s Warrants will be the amount that is 120% of the public offering price, or $9.60 per share.
+The Placement Agent’s Warrants may be exercised on a cashless exercise basis.

-The Underwriter’s Warrants and the common stock underlying the Underwriter’s Warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
-The Underwriter, or permitted assignees under such rule, may not exercise, sell, transfer, assign, pledge, or hypothecate the Underwriter’s Warrants or the common stock underlying the Underwriter’s Warrants, nor will the Underwriter or permitted assignees engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the Underwriter’s Warrants or the underlying shares for a period of 180 days from the applicable closing, except that they may be transferred, in whole or in part, by operation of law or by reason of our reorganization, or to any underwriter or selected dealer participating in the Offering and their officers or partners if the Underwriter’s Warrants or the underlying shares so transferred remain subject to the foregoing lock-up restrictions for the remainder of the time period.
-The Underwriter’s Warrants will provide for adjustment in the number and price of the Underwriter’s Warrants and the shares underlying such Underwriter’s Warrants in the event of recapitalization, merger, stock split, or other structural transaction, or a future financing undertaken by us.
+The Placement Agent’s Warrants and the common stock underlying the Placement Agent’s Warrants have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
+The Placement Agent, or permitted assignees under such rule, may not exercise, sell, transfer, assign, pledge, or hypothecate the Placement Agent’s Warrants or the common stock underlying the Placement Agent’s Warrants, nor will the Placement Agent or permitted assignees engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the Placement Agent’s Warrants or the underlying shares for a period of 180 days from the applicable closing, except that they may be transferred, in whole or in part, by operation of law or by reason of our reorganization, or to any Placement Agent or selected dealer participating in the Offering and their officers or partners if the Placement Agent’s Warrants or the underlying shares so transferred remain subject to the foregoing lock-up restrictions for the remainder of the time period.
+The Placement Agent’s Warrants will provide for adjustment in the number and price of the Placement Agent’s Warrants and the shares underlying such Placement Agent’s Warrants in the event of recapitalization, merger, stock split, or other structural transaction, or a future financing undertaken by us.

 Lock-Up Agreements

-We and our officers, directors and more than 5% holders of our common stock as of the qualification of the Offering Statement have agreed, or will agree, with the Underwriter, subject to certain exceptions, that, without the prior written consent of the Underwriter, we and they will not, directly or indirectly, during the period ending 180 days after the date of the final closing of the Offering:
+We and our officers, directors and more than 5% holders of our common stock as of the qualification of the Offering Statement have agreed, or will agree, with the Placement Agent, subject to certain exceptions, that, without the prior written consent of the Placement Agent, we and they will not, directly or indirectly, during the period ending 180 days after the date of the final closing of the Offering:

 offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant for the sale of, or otherwise dispose of or transfer any shares of the common stock or any securities convertible into or exchangeable or exercisable for the common stock, whether now owned or hereafter acquired by the undersigned or with respect to which the undersigned has or hereafter acquires the power of disposition; or